DataDog/build-plugins/README.md

 }
 ```

-Your function will receive two arguments:
+Your function will receive three arguments:

 - `options`: The options you passed to the main plugin (including your custom plugins).
 - `context`: The global context shared accross our plugin.
+- `log`: A [logger](/packages/factory/README.md#logger) to display messages.

+The `context` object is a shared object that is mutated during the build process.
+It contains the following properties:

 <!-- #global-context-type -->
 ```typescript